1968 Illinois gubernatorial election

 The 1968 Illinois gubernatorial election was held in Illinois on November 5, 1968.
 Democratic nominee, incumbent governor Samuel H. Shapiro (who had assumed the governorship in May 1968, after Otto Kerner Jr. resigned in order to accept a judicial appointment), lost reelection to Republican nominee Richard B. Ogilvie, who was the president of the Cook County Board of Commissioners and former sheriff of Cook County.

-Election information
+Background

 The election coincided with those for federal offices (United States President, Senate, and House) and those for other state offices.
 The election was part of the 1968 Illinois elections.

 The primaries were held on June 11, 1968.

-Turnout

 In the primary, turnout was 24.44% with 1,332,832 votes cast.
 In the general election, turnout was 79.39% with 4,506,000 votes cast.

 Democratic primary

 Governor Samuel H. Shapiro won renomination without opposition.

 Republican primary

 Ogilvie won the nomination against 1964 lieutenant gubernatorial candidate John Henry Altorfer, former Governor William G. Stratton, and S. Thomas Sutton.